XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/_posts/2020-03-14-download-redmi-note-9-pro-rom.md

-And as usual, the new devices have been added to Xiaomi Firmware Updater, MIUI Updates Tracker, and Chatbot!
+And as usual, the new devices have been added to XM Firmware Updater, MIUI Updates Tracker, and Chatbot!

-You can download firmware packge of this update [here](http://www.xiaomifirmwareupdater.com/firmware/curtana/), and vendor package from [here](http://www.xiaomifirmwareupdater.com/vendor/curtana/).
+You can download firmware packge of this update [here](http://www.xmfirmwareupdater.com/firmware/curtana/), and vendor package from [here](http://www.xmfirmwareupdater.com/vendor/curtana/).

 Do you have any suggestions?
-Feel free to [tip us](https://xiaomifirmwareupdater.com/contact-us/)!
+Feel free to [tip us](https://xmfirmwareupdater.com/contact-us/)!